desert3agle/xmeme-app/README.md

 * [ReactJS] - 	frontend framework
 * [Bootstrap] - for css styling

-### Installation
+### Local Run

 You'll need to have Node >= 8.10 and npm >= 5.6 on your machine.

 Install the dependencies and start the server.

 ```sh
 $ cd xmeme-frontend